moritzknorr/init/nixos/README.md

   - full name: Moritz Knorr
   - configuration files: .tmux.conf, .bashrc, .gitconfig, .vim.rc
   - authorized keys file for SSH: authorized_keys
-Do not add any quotes to the configuration files, only to the explanation.
 ```